 If you are not happy with the results below please do another search

 14 search results for: Sammy Hagar

-Sammy Hagar live from Cabo Wabo Cantina with a smoking medley of “Marching to Mars/ There’s Only One Way to Rock”…
+Sammy Hagar live from Cabo Wabo Cantina with a smoking medley of “Marching to Mars/ There’s Only One Way to Rock”… for his birthday (13th ) !

 It is the 35th anniversary of the pivotal album in Sammy Hagar’s long career, “Standing Hampton”…

-In 1985,the shock of David Lee Roth’s announcement that he was leaving the lead singer slot of America’s most popular band ,Van Halen, was equaled (but not eclipsed) by the band’s announcement that multi-platinum rocker Sammy Hagar had agreed to fill the role.
+In 1985,the shock of David Lee Roth’s announcement that he was leaving the lead singer slot of America’s most popular band ,Van Halen, was equaled (but not eclipsed) by the band’s announcement that multi-platinum rocker Sammy Hagar had agreed to fill the role, first appearing on Van Halen’s “5150”.
 How did that musical merger happen?…(more)

 Sammy Hagar traditionally celebrates his birthday with a series of performances at his Cabo Wabo Cantina in Cabo San Lucas, Mexico.
 Here is a smoking medley of “Marching to Mars/ There’s Only One Way to Rock” from there in May 1997. –Redbeard

 the leaders of the pioneering bands who forged the foundation of Heavy Metal: Deep Purple’s Ian Gillan and Roger Glover; Alice Cooper; Paul Stanley and Gene Simmons of KISS; Rob Halford of Judas Priest; the late Ronnie Montrose & his discovery Sammy Hagar; Alex Lifeson and Geddy Lee of Rush